Scruffydrew/Forza-Horizon-5-Auction-House-Sniper/README.md

 **WARNING: This bot does go against the Forza Enforcement Guidelines and therefore use at your own risk**

 You can read the enforcement guidelines at https://support.forzamotorsport.net/hc/en-us/articles/360035563914-Forza-Enforcement-Guidelines

+Unless Forza Horizon 5 is able to detect an unhumanly fast imput of key presses then it is unlikely that this will not be detected and you shouldnt get banned